Tarek-Khwaiss/todolist-js/README.md

 # todolist-js
-A todolist made with vanilla javascript and bootstrap for styling the todolist comes with 3 main functionalities: add, delete, and search as a start
+A todolist app made with vanilla javascript and bootstrap for styling.
+Functionalities: add, delete, and search.